mageekguy/jquery.miller.js/README.md

 {
 	url: function(id) { return id; }, // generate url for ajax call, id is the value of the node ID
 	transform: function(lines) { return lines; }, // transform the data to conform to the JSON array structure outlined below
+	preloadedData: {}, // A data object matching the JSON structure below that will be used before calls to 'url' to fetch data
+	initialPath: [], // The path to initialize the UI to.
+This is an array of IDs.
+Currently only works when using preloadedData.
 	minWidth: 40, // minimum width of one column
 	tabindex: 0, // default tabindex if it is undefined on the DOM element
 	carroussel: false, // If set to true, the user will go to the first item of the column if it use ↓ on the last item